Written byAnna Yuan

 If you receive the disk not readable error after inserting an encrypted drive, you need to open this drive with the corresponding app.

 For example, if the disk is encrypted by BitLocker, macOS also reports "The disk you inserted is not readable by this computer" without BitLocker for Mac tool installed.
-In this case, try M3 BitLocker Loader for Mac to access BitLocker encrypted drive on Mac.
+In this case, try M3 BitLocker Loader for Mac to access the BitLocker encrypted drive on Mac.

 Check if the file system is not supported by macOS

 Check the file system of the external drive to see if the file system is supported by macOS.
 If macOS isn't compatible with this file system, the disk you inserted is not readable by this Mac.
-For example, ReFS file system is not supported by macOS.
+For example, the ReFS file system is not supported by macOS.

 Check if the disk is a new hard drive

-If it is a new hard drive, click "Initialize" button to initialize this drive after seeing the unreadable disk error.
+If it is a new hard drive, click the "Initialize" button to initialize this drive after seeing the unreadable disk error.
 After initializing it, this new hard drive will be working.